deenadeeya/deenadeeya/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Nadeeya and I'm doing a bachelor's degree in Software Engineering at Kuala Lumpur.

-My interests are art, nature, fiction novels and technology.
+My interests are art, nature, fiction novels and technology✨.
+I'm also obsessed with cats....

-The programming languages that I'm learning are Java, HTML and C++.
+The programming languages that I'm learning are Java, HTML and C++💻.